therealcyberlord/Personal-Portfolio/README.md

 ## 🚀 Deployment

 This site is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the `main` branch.

-The deployment workflow includes:

-- Building the React application with Vite
-- Adding a `.nojekyll` file to prevent GitHub Pages from processing the site with Jekyll
-- Deploying to GitHub Pages with proper MIME type handling
+Please checkout the github workflow for more information.

 ## 🤝 Contributing